webfm/defect-app/README.md

                 "id": 66,
                 "name": "WebFM"
             }
+        ],
+        permissions: [
+            CREATE,
+            ASSIGN,
+            FIX
         ]
     }

 * project - project name, id
 * template - defects fields for the project
     * sort - sort order
     * field - field id used in OMTrak system
     * label - name of the field
     * type - field type
         * INPUT - text input single line
         * EDITOR - multi lined text input
         * SELECT - selector field, can be chained
         * DOCUMENT - attached document field
     * source - selector list source
         * type - selector source type
             * CATEGORIES - use category value list as source for selector
             * LOCATIONS - use location value list as source for selector
             * source can have other type such as user defined value list, the source type will specify what value list to use